How To Create A Monarch Waystation

 - Planting multiple varieties of milkweed, which often have varying bloom times, helps to prolong the time frame that Monarch butterflies can make use of your waystation.

-- Monarch caterpillars need plenty of milkweed to become butterflies; one caterpillar alone will eat 20-30 large leaves!
+- Monarch caterpillars need plenty of milkweed to become butterflies.
+In fact, one caterpillar alone will eat 20-30 large leaves!

-While host plants are food sources for caterpillars, nectar plants are food for fully-developed butterflies.
+While host plants are food sources for caterpillars, nectar plants are food that fuels the flight of adult butterflies.
 Recent research suggests that a lack of nectar plants is playing big part in the decline of Monarchs.

 - Annual flowers, which bloom quickly but only have a one-year lifecycle and don't return for a second season, offer nectar-rich flowers that are important in a Monarch Waystation.
 Examples include Gaillardia, Cosmos, Marigold, Verbena, Zinnia and more.
 Shop Annual Wildflower Seeds

-- Perennial flowers, which are slower to establish but return year after year from their established root system, are also important additions to a Monarch garden.
+- Perennial flowers return year after year from their established root system, and typically start blooming once the plants are 2 years old.
+These are also important additions to a Monarch garden.
 Butterfly favorites include Bee Balm, Black Eyed Susan, Coreopsis, Hollyhock, Echinacea and more.
 Shop Perennial Plants or Shop Perennial Wildflower Seeds

 - Be sure to plant flowers with bloom times from spring through fall.
-These will provide food for Monarchs at the extreme ends of your gardening season.
-For example, Goldenrod provides food for many pollinators (including Monarchs) late into the fall, when other flowers have faded.
+These will provide food for Monarchs at the both ends of your gardening season.
+For example, Asters and Goldenrod provide food for many pollinators (including Monarchs) late into the fall, when other flowers have faded.